Ranthalion/memberdashboard/README.md

 That's it!
 Nothing else needs to be installed.

+If you are on Windows, then it is recommended to clone to the repo to a folder on the WSL for best performance.

 Either open the folder in VS Code and choose reopen in container or run the Remote-Containers: Open Folder in Container... command and select the local folder.

 ![Open from container](openFromContainer.gif "Open from container")